 Instructions

-- Wash the whole grapes, dry them, and place in a oven pan or sheet, add a teaspoon of olive oil and mix to coat lightly.
+- Wash 1 ½ cups whole grapes, dry them, and place them in an oven pan or sheet.
+Drizzle with 1 teaspoon olive oil and stir to coat lightly.

 - Bake for 20-30 minutes, until shriveled and juicy.
-It may take more or less depending on the size of your grapes.
+Depending on the size of your grapes, it may take more or less time.
 Some will be more roasted than others.

 - Butter or spray an 8-inch springform cake pan.

-- Beat eggs in a large bowl and add sugar gradually, beating for a minute until it thickens.
+- Beat 2 eggs in a large bowl and add 1 cup sugar gradually, beating for a minute until it thickens.

-- Add the oil in a thin stream while constantly beating, until it's thick and light colored, similar to homemade mayonnaise.
+- Add ⅓ cup olive oil in a thin stream while constantly beating until it's thick and light-colored, similar to homemade mayonnaise.

-- Sift together flour, baking powder, and salt.
+- Sift together 1 cup all-purpose flour, 1 teaspoon baking powder and ¼ teaspoon salt.
 Or have it all measured and sift directly over the batter.

 - Add the dry ingredients in 2 parts, beating just until it's incorporated.
 Don't overbeat at this point.